rebcabin/tangledown/README.md

 With or without the blank lines, MOU won't render the tags themselves.
 MOU only renders the material between the opening and closing tags, called the _contents_ of the tags.

 But this here Tangledown compiler _doesn't_ ignore the tags.
-Tangledown is a Python script that sucks up the contents of the `noweb` tag pairs and sticks them into a dictionary with the keys `my_little_tests` or `another_little_test`, at least for the samples above.
+Tangledown is a Python script that sucks up the contents of the `noweb` tags and sticks them into a dictionary with the keys `my_little_tests` or `another_little_test`, at least for the samples above.

 In general, the key for a noweb block is the string value of the `name` attribute of the `noweb` tag.
 Later, Tangledown will blow those lines back out wherever it sees a `block` tag with the same name.